19hours/sg-statutes/Acts/National Heritage Board Act.md

 (9) Any person who wilfully obstructs or hinders any person in the exercise of the powers conferred by this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both.

-(10) For the purposes of this section —
+(10) In this section —

-“ancient monument” means any monument which, in the opinion of the Board, is of public interest by reason of the historic, architectural, traditional, artistic or archaeological interest attaching to it;
+“ancient monument” means any monument which, in the opinion of the Board, is of public interest by reason of the historic, cultural, traditional, archaeological, architectural, artistic or symbolic significance attaching to it;

-“monument” means —
+“monument” means the whole or any part of, or the remains of —

-(a) any building, structure or work, whether above or below the surface of the land, and any cave or excavation;
+(a) any building, structure, erection, statue, sculpture or other work, whether above or below the surface of the land, and any cave or excavation;

-(b) any site comprising the remains of any such building, structure or work or of any cave or excavation; and
+(b) any site comprising the remains of any such building, structure, erection, statue, sculpture or other work or of any cave or excavation; or

 (c) any site comprising, or comprising the remains of, any vehicle, vessel, aircraft or other movable structure or part thereof which neither constitutes nor forms part of any work which is a monument within paragraph (a),

-and any machinery attached to a monument shall be regarded as part of the monument if it could not be detached without being dismantled.
+and includes any machinery attached to or forming part of a monument which cannot be detached from the monument without being dismantled.

+[16/2009 wef 01/07/2009]

 (11) For the purposes of this section, “archaeological investigation” means any investigation of any land, objects or other material for the purpose of obtaining and recording any information of archaeological or historical interest and includes in the case of an archaeological investigation of any land —